We can create more connection through play than endless conversation.

-Having fun—playing—is the healthiest way to spend your time.*
+Having fun—playing—is the healthiest way we can spend our time.*

-*After feeding and housing yourself, that is.
-That’s the first thing the Nat’l Institute for Play wants the world to know (so do we).
+*After feeding and housing ourselves, that is.
+That’s the first thing the National Institute for Play wants the world to know.
 The second is that activities that evoke fun feelings are unique to each of us.

 But what is play to begin with?